 Lamb is far less popular on American soil than it is in the rest of the world.
 We are a nation of beef eaters, but I’d argue that there are plenty of good reasons to consider lamb.
 Generally speaking, it’s less marbled than beef.
 The fat on most cuts of lamb appears around the perimeter, making it easy to cut away and thus reduce the amount of saturated fat.
 Lamb is high in protein, iron, zinc, and B12.
 And when cooked well?
 It’s tender, rich, and tasty.

-Now, onto this recipe for lamb chops with mint gremolata.
+Now, onto this recipe for lamb chops with gremolata.
 It’s not really about lamb at all.
-It’s about the gremolata, an Italian condiment of garlic, parsley, and lemon zest traditionally served with ossobucco.
+It’s about the gremolata, an Italian condiment traditionally made with garlic, parsley, and lemon zest and served with osso bucco.
 Here I’ve added fresh mint, capers, and anchovy, flavors that are custom made for lamb.
 It’s so plainly delicious you’ll want to eat it by the spoonful.
 Then you’ll have to make another batch to go with your next “meat and two sides” supper.

 Little Lamb Chops with Mint Gremolata